QIP Creates Accessible Web Design for Department of Education Contest

 Accessibility, including the proper color contrast and font sizes, and consistency, such as making all links clearly identifiable, were important parts of the design process.

-“A big part of this design work was making it accessible,” Lindsey said, “having a fully compliant, accessible site.
+“A big part of this design work was making it accessible,” Leigh said, “having a fully compliant, accessible site.
 That goes into the design and how it’s laid out.”

 That naturally fell in line with the user-driven approach the team was striving for.

-“We’re making the design look and feel cohesive, consistent with their branding and enhanced, but also striving for this consistency in how images appear and how links appear,” Lindsey said.
+“We’re making the design look and feel cohesive, consistent with their branding and enhanced, but also striving for this consistency in how images appear and how links appear,” Leigh said.

 Jessica said using Adobe XD allowed her to take user experience to a new level in the design.